mishaRozdorozhniuk/AWS-Finishing-Serverless-Architecture/README.md

 ![S3 bucket with stored JSON log files](img/s3-saves-files-with-data.png) – example of a stored log file in the `logs-22321` bucket.

 ![S3 bucket with stored JSON log files](img/content-of-s3.png) – contents the `logs-22321` bucket file.

+---

+## Conclusion

+This project is not about stealing passwords; it is about understanding how a modern phishing pipeline can be built on top of **AWS serverless services** and how easily a realistic‑looking frontend can be wired into a powerful logging backend.
+By walking through the full flow – from the Instagram‑style login page to API Gateway, Lambda, and S3 – I strengthened my skills in **cloud infrastructure**, **observability**, **permissions/IAM**, and **secure request handling**.